 - Tower Research

-If interested in more detail, we independently surved the top prop trading firms.
+If interested in more detail, we independently surveyed the top prop trading firms.

-The knowledge and expertise of a trader lay the foundation of a career in Prop Trading.
-Essential educational qualifications are necessary for entry-level positions, but it is hardly a decisive factor.
+Your knowledge and expertise as a trader lay the foundation of a career in Prop Trading.
+Essential educational qualifications are necessary for entry-level positions, but they are hardly decisive.

-Most of the traders start with no experience and get hired into entry-level positions.
+Most traders start with no experience and get hired into entry-level positions.
 However, they would have undergone internships at brokerages, trading desks of banks, or asset management companies.